If you're in the market for a new checking

 Platinum Checking Account from U.S. Bank offers all of the same features as the premium account, and more.

 The cost to maintain this account is $17.95 a month for online

 To waive the monthly maintenance fee you either need to have a relationship with U.S. Bank trust

 For all the perks offered, someone who pays close attention to their money and who invests into their retirement and financial future is going to find true value in the platinum account.

-As of the publishing date of this article, Capital One has 914 branch locations in America, which means U.S. Bank may be a better choice for someone who prefers more traditional banking practices, as they have more branch locations in the U.S. Based on reviews from members of our website, Capital One has a “C+” letter grade.
+As of the publishing date of this article, Capital One has over 900 branch locations in America, which means U.S. Bank may be a better choice for someone who prefers more traditional banking practices, as they have more branch locations in the U.S.

 Account holders can complete transactions at 38,000 Allpoint ATMs without worrying about fees, as well as 2,000 Capital One ATMs.